 Undergraduate Sophomores: Become part of an interdisciplinary sustainability leadership program and receive funding for field-based experiences.

 Master's and Professional Students

-Each master’s fellow participates in collaborative activities and an interdisciplinary team project and receives up to $20K in tuition support.
+Advance your career by participating in collaborative activities and an interdisciplinary team project and receive up to $20K in tuition support.

 The Robert and Judith Marans/Kan and Lillian Chen Fellowship, for eligible first-year doctoral candidates interested in both human and technological aspects of sustainability supports the collection and analysis of survey data.